This page was developed by Laurel Treviño. Please, contact her with questions or comments. See Public Engagement below for contact information.

 NPR Talk of the Nation – Science Friday discussed shade coffee seed disperser research (Current Biology 2008). http://podcastdownload.npr.org/anon.npr-podcasts/podcast/510221/98746665/npr_98746665.mp3

-The UT Biodiversity Center, in collaboration with the Jha Lab, offers much information on native pollinators and bees.
-See their June 21, 2020 blog about nesting leaf-cutter bees done by Laurel Treviño.
+The UT Biodiversity Center, in collaboration with the Jha Lab, also offers information on native pollinators and bees.
+See the June 21, 2020 blog that Nicole Elmer put together with Laurel Treviño’s photos and documentation of leaf-cutter bee nest-building.
+Nesting Isn’t Just For The Birds!

 UT Bee Campus USA became a reality on June 2, 2020!
 Laurel Treviño and Shalene Jha worked with the UT Bee Campus committee since 2018 to attain Bee Campus USA certification from the Xerces Society.
 The photo below shows committee members (left-to-right) Jill Parrish (UT Sustainability Center – Green Fund), Richard Zhang (Beevo student beekeepers), Laurel Treviño (Jha Lab), Jen Hrobar (Landscape Services Office), Nancy Moran (FRI ‘Bugs in Bugs’), Jack Rouse & Emily Mitchell (Beevo).